Türk Yurdu

 Türk Yurdu is a monthly Turkish magazine that was first published on the 30 November 1911.
 It was an important magazine propagating Pan-Turkism.
 It was founded by Yusuf Akçura, Ahmet Ağaoğlu, Ali Hüseynzade.
 Ziya Gökalp said: "all Turkists... met and worked together in the Türk Yurdu and Türk Ocağı ambiance."
+The magazine was one of the early Turkish periodicals which featured articles on folklore.

 Yusuf Akçura was editor of the magazine from 1911 to 1917.
 From 11 April 1913, a weekly named Halka Doğru was published in Istanbul as a supplement to the Türk Yurdu.
 Halka Doğru closed in April 1914, but its editor, Celal Sahir, began publishing another weekly supplement to the Türk Yurdu, the Türk Sözü, on 13 April 1914.
-In 1917, the direction of the magazine passed to Celal Sahir, and in August 1918 Türk Yurdu was closed due to financial reasons.
+In 1917, the management of the magazine passed to Celal Sahir, and in August 1918 Türk Yurdu was closed due to financial reasons.
 In 1924 it was relaunched in Ankara as an organ of the Turkish Hearths.

 Notable authors

 Notable writers for Türk Yurdu include: